-This is evidenced as the government announced in recent weeks that peer-to-peer lenders are eligible to apply for accreditation from the British Business Bank (BBB) to take part in the Coronavirus Business Interruption Loan Scheme (CBILS), which was introduced to provide financial support to small and medium-sized businesses affected by COVID-19.
+This was evidenced when the Government announced that peer-to-peer lenders were eligible to apply for accreditation from the British Business Bank (BBB) to take part in the Coronavirus Business Interruption Loan Scheme (CBILS), which was introduced to provide financial support to small and medium-sized businesses affected by COVID-19.

-The Innovative Finance ISA - which allows investors to hold peer-to-peer loans and debt-based securities under the ISA tax wrapper - offers investors a tax-efficient way of supporting businesses and regional house-builders, in turn having a positive impact on the economy and society.
+The Innovative Finance ISA (IFISA) - which allows investors to hold peer-to-peer loans and debt-based securities under the ISA tax wrapper - offers investors a tax-efficient way of supporting businesses and regional house builders, in turn having a positive impact on the economy and society.